 Boss Mode Commands

-If you put your computer in dictation mode, you can use speech to text to command Jarvis.
+If you put your computer in dictation mode, you can use speech to text to command Jasper.
 While this is an awesome new feature, it's not one I'll be using.
 My computer doesn't seem to pick up the words I say, probably because of how I talk, but it takes less time for me to type a command than to mess with the speech to text to speak a command, repeat it til the computer understands, etc.

 - Write a blog post outline about…